Clinical Contributor to this blog:

 Mammograms save lives!
 Early detection plus starting treatment earlier equals a higher breast cancer survival rate.
 A mammogram is an X-ray picture of the breast.
 Doctors use a mammogram to look for early signs of breast cancer.
-They are considered the best way to detect breast cancer.
+They are considered the best way to detect breast cancer early.

 There are two types of mammograms: screening and diagnostic.
-A screening mammogram is the basic mammogram all women need to get.
-If you are experiencing breast changes, such as a lump, pain, nipple discharge, change in breast size or shape, or you’ve had breast cancer before, you’ll need a diagnostic mammogram.
-Also, if your screening mammogram shows an abnormality, you may need additional imaging, like a diagnostic mammogram.
+A screening mammogram is the standard test recommended for women at average risk, usually beginning at age 40.
+But if you are experiencing breast changes, such as a lump, pain, nipple discharge, change in breast size or shape, or you’ve had breast cancer before, you’ll need a diagnostic mammogram.
+Also, if a screening mammogram shows an abnormality, your doctor may order additional imaging, like a diagnostic mammogram or breast ultrasound.

 When Do Women Need to Start Getting Mammograms?

-Most women should start getting an annual mammogram when they turn 40.
+Most women should start getting an annual mammogram when they turn 40, according to the American College of Obstetricians and Gynecologists.
 According to the National Breast Cancer Foundation, 1 in every 8 women will have breast cancer in her lifetime.
-Breast cancer is the second most common type of cancer in women, second only to skin cancer.
+Breast cancer is the second most common type of cancer in women after skin cancer.

 • If you have had breast cancer before.